Tere-Parra/Finding-genes-that-may-be-involved-in-pancreatic-cancer-patient-survival/README.md

 summary(DEG)

 ```
-Let's see the DEG results with the volcano plot and the heatmap
+Let's see the DEG results with a volcano plot

 ``` R
 ######################   Volcano plot and heatmap ##############